nawaf-ibrahim6/MDD/README.md

 This project would not have been possible without the help and support of several individuals.
 I would like to express my deepest appreciation to:

 - https://github.com/HadoolMohamma : My project partner who worked alongside me on the Natural Language Processing section of this project.
 You can find more about their work here.
-- Ali Asfour: My project partner who worked on the web development section of this project.
+- assfourali98@gmail.com: My project partner who worked on the web development section of this project.